MissProgramm/demo/README.md

 #  useState()
- its for tracing the state of functional component ,its the counter for updation by using this , components are going to be re-render outside components are not allowed to access state .
+ its for tracing the state of functional component ,its the counter for updation by using this , components are going to be re-render outside components are not allowed to access state .state's data cannot be share to outside variable can't be changed after declaration but state can be change after re-render.

 #  View
  its component , like a div tag  ,